IntersectMBO/cardano-addresses/jsapi/README.md

    foreign exports for translating Javascript function calls and values into Haskell function calls and values, and vice-versa.

-* An NPM package `cardano-addresses` containing CommonJS and EcmaScript modules written in TypeScript, which thinly wraps the GHCJS foreign exports in order to make a proper API.
+* An NPM package `cardano-addresses` containing both CommonJS and EcmaScript modules written in TypeScript, which thinly wraps the GHCJS foreign exports in order to make a proper API.